Prepare for retirement with TTR

 - Continues receiving 12% employer contributions on her $100,000 salary, topping up her balance while she’s drawing from it.

-For Sharon, it’s not just about growing her super, it’s about using it wisely to achieve peace of mind.
+For Sharon, it’s not just about growing her super, it’s about paying her mortgage off quicker to achieve peace of mind.
+She understands that by drawing on her super now, she will have less super savings in retirement.

 Run your own numbers